bjruberg/pricora/README.md

 ## Requirements

+You need a publicly available web-server of any kind.
+Pricora aims for low resource usage and you will probably not have high traffic per instance.
+Any vServer instance should suffice (but building can take some time).

+What you need to provide:

+- Linux OS
 - nodejs 10 or higher
 - about 500MB of disk space
 - a public domain (subdomain is enough) for HTTPS
+- npm and pm2 installed globally

 ## Installation